Fast Track Prepayments

 How do I make a Fast Track payment?

-You can make a Fast Track payment by credit card when you apply online or, after applying, while your application is being processed.
-Fast Track payments are made to the Managed Care Entity (MCE) or health plan, you select on your application to provide your HIP coverage (Anthem, MDwise or MHS).
-After making the payment you may not change your MCE/health plan, so be sure you select the right one for you.
+After making the payment you may not change your health plan, so be sure you select the right one for you.
 For help making your selection, call 1-877-GET-HIP-9.

-Payments made with the online application: Anyone who applies for Indiana Health Coverage Programs online will have the opportunity to make a Fast Track payment by credit card when completing the application.
-You must select a Managed Care Entity in order to make a payment at the time of application.
-If you make a Fast Track payment and are determined to be eligible for HIP then your HIP Plus coverage will begin the first of the month that you submitted your application.
+Payments made with the online application: Anyone who applies online will have the opportunity to make a Fast Track payment by credit or debit card when completing the application.
+You must select a health plan on your application in order to make a payment at the time of application.
+If you make a Fast Track payment and are determined to be eligible for HIP then your HIP Plus coverage will begin the first of the month that you submitted your application and made your payment.

 Payments made while your application is being processed: If you do not apply online, or choose not to make a Fast Track payment when you apply, you will still have the opportunity to make a Fast Track payment while your application is being processed.
-You will receive a Fast Track invoice from the Managed Care Entity (MCE) you selected to provide your health coverage.
-If you did not select an MCE you will be automatically assigned to one.
-If you pay the Fast Track invoice and are determined to be eligible for HIP then your HIP Plus coverage will begin the first of the month that your payment was received and processed.
+You will receive a Fast Track invoice from the health plan you selected to provide your health coverage.
+If you did not select a health plan you will be automatically assigned to one.
+If you pay the Fast Track invoice and are determined to be eligible for HIP then your HIP Plus coverage will begin the first of the month that your payment was received.

 What if my POWER account contribution is not $10?

-If you are found eligible for HIP and you make your $10 Fast Track payment, this payment will be applied toward your POWER account contribution(s).
-Your monthly POWER account contribution will be approximately 2 percent of your household income.
-This may be more or less than $10 per month.
+If you are found eligible for HIP and you made your $10 Fast Track payment, this payment will be applied toward your POWER account contribution(s).
+Your contribution amount may be more or less than $10 per month.
 If your POWER account contribution amount is less than $10 per month, your $10 payment will be applied to your initial coverage month with the remaining amount applied to future months.

-For example if your POWER account contribution is $4, then your first two months of coverage will be paid in full, you will owe a balance of $2 in the third month, and then $4 for every following month to maintain HIP Plus enrollment.
 If your POWER account contribution is more than $10, then you will owe the balance in the first coverage month.
 For example if your POWER account is $15, then your $10 payment will be applied to your first month’s coverage.
-You will owe an additional $5 for that month of coverage and $15 for each following month.
+You will owe an additional $5 for that first month of coverage and $15 for each following month.

 What if I am not eligible for HIP?

-You are offered the opportunity to make a Fast Track payment before you have been found eligible for HIP.
-If you are not found eligible for HIP and you have made a Fast Track payment, this payment will be refunded to you by the MCE (Anthem, MDwise or MHS) that took the payment.
+If you end up not being eligible for HIP and you have made a Fast Track payment, this payment will be refunded to you by the health plan that took the payment.

 Do I have to make a Fast Track payment?

-While making a Fast Track payment can help ensure you get enrolled in HIP Plus as quickly as possible, you are NOT required to make a Fast Track payment.
+While making a Fast Track payment can help ensure you get coverage in HIP Plus as quickly as possible, you are NOT required to make a Fast Track payment.
 From the date you receive your initial Fast Track invoice you will have 60 days to make a payment to start your HIP Plus coverage.
 You can pay either the $10 Fast Track payment or your POWER account contribution amount.
 If you do not make your contribution or Fast Track payment within 60 days and your income is less than the federal poverty level you will be enrolled in HIP Basic where you will have copayments for all services and you will not have vision or dental coverage.
-If you wait more than 60 days to make a payment and your income is more than the federal poverty level, then your application will be denied and you will have to reapply for HIP coverage.
+If you wait more than 60 days to make a payment and your income is more than the federal poverty level, then you will not get coverage and you will have to reapply for HIP coverage.

 Can someone make my Fast Track payment for me?

 Yes.
 You may have someone make your Fast Track payment on your behalf.
-However, as is the policy with all HIP payments, once a payment is made (whether you or someone else pays it), you will not be able to change your MCE/health plan.
 If a health care provider makes a Fast Track payment for you, the provider should ask you to complete a form that gives them permission to make this payment.
 You can view this form here.